 We believe there may be opportunities to grow by identifying and expanding into select additional geographic markets.
-We currently operate in the United States, Europe and Japan, where we believe a substantial portion of the world's product developers are located.
-We entered the European market in 2005, and by 2013, this region represents approximately 19% of our total revenue.
-We launched operations in Japan in late 2009 and have achieved enough growth there to prompt a move into a larger facility in early 2012.
-While we currently do not have specific plans to expand into any particular geographic markets, we believe opportunities exist to serve the needs of product developers in select new geographic regions and we will continue to evaluate such opportunities if and when they arise.
-For discussion of our financial information about the geographic markets where we operate, see Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Note 17 - Segment and Geographic Information" in our consolidated financial statements.
+We currently operate in the United States, Europe and Japan, where we believe a substantial portion of the world's product developers and engineers are located.
+We entered the European market in 2005 and launched operations in Japan in 2009.
+For 2014, revenue earned in these markets represents approximately 21% of our total revenue.
+While we currently do not have specific plans to expand into any particular geographic markets, we believe opportunities exist to serve the needs of product developers and engineers in select new geographic regions and we will continue to evaluate such opportunities if and when they arise.